We depend on our vehicles to take us from Point A to Point B, but we don't want to break the bank in the process.

 Before filing, it's important to read the fine print details surrounding this clause.
 Different rules dictate who can claim this deduction and why.

 For instance, you might travel for business, but your employer's policy doesn't reimburse you for travel expenses.
-In this case, you can't claim an itemized deduction for business travel costs or any other unreimbursed employee expenses.
+In this case, you can't claim an itemised deduction for business travel costs or any other unreimbursed employee expenses.

 The IRS does a great job of explaining the process of deducting all kinds of business expenses.
 You can find all of the information in Publication 535.